muodov/sqlmapchik/README.md

 Installation (easy)
 ----

-The easiest way to install sqlmapchik on Android device is to [download it from Google Play](http://play.google.com/).
+The easiest way to install sqlmapchik on Android device is to download it from Google Play...when I publish it :).
+I hope I'll do this by next week.
 Note that Google Play version may not include the latest available sqlmap version.

 Installation (hacky)